 DIRECTORS' REPORT TO THE MEMBERS

-The Directors have pleasure to present the 81st Annual Report of your Company covering the operating and financial performance for the year ended December 31, 2013.
+The Directors have pleasure to present the 82nd Annual Report of your Company covering the operating and financial performance for the fifteen month period ended on March 31, 2015.

 TRANSFER TO RESERVES

-Your Company has transferred a sum of 190.7 Million to General Reserve against Rs.171.6 Million transferred last year.
+Your Company has transferred a sum of Rs.231.17 Million to General Reserve as against the sum of Rs.190.7 Million transferred to General Reserve last year.

-The Board of Directors have recommended a final dividend of Rs 6.50 per share (i.e., 65% on an equity share of Rs.10/– each) for the year ended December 31, 2013, as against Rs.
-6.00 (i.e., 65% on an equity share of Rs.10/– each) paid last year.
-The payment of aforesaid dividend is subject to approval of the shareholders at the ensuing Annual General Meeting of the Company and if declared, shall be paid to the shareholders from June 04, 2014 onwards.
+Your Board has recommended a final dividend of Rs.6.50 per share (i.e., 65% on an equity share of Rs.10/– each) for the period ended March 31, 2015, as against Rs.
+6.50 per share (i.e., 65% on an equity share of Rs.10/– each) as paid last year.
+The payment of aforesaid dividend is subject to approval of the Members at the ensuing Annual General Meeting and if declared, shall be paid to the eligible Members from August 19, 2015 onwards.

 AWARDS AND RECOGNITION

-Your Directors are pleased to inform that your Company continues to maintain its leadership position in the organized footwear industry in India.
-Your Company has been the recipient of several awards and recognitions.
-During the year under review, your Company received the following Awards and Recognitions:
+Your Directors are pleased to inform that your Company has been able to sustain its leadership position in the orgainsed footwear market by bagging several awards and recognitions.
+During the period under review, your Company received the following Awards and Recognitions:

 CORPORATE SOCIAL RESPONSIBILITY

 Your Company's Industrial division is now recognized as the leading supplier in the safety footwear market.
 Not only has the division expanded its coverage in the market but also is focused towards upgrading the market with newer technology products.
-The product range has been refreshed by launching new moulds as well as new PU–Rubber sole collection.
+The product range has been refreshed by launching new designs and sole patterns as well as new PU–Rubber sole collection.
 The customer service function has been strengthened to provide immediate response to the queries raised by the industrial buyers.

-Your Company's Institutional business has recorded better results in the year 2013 as compared to the previous year.
-The strategy to focus on segments like defence, canteens, education, corporate, etc. has been fruitful and resulted in achieving good market penetration.
-A new range for the healthcare segment has been launched with specialized footwear to be used in hospitals for Doctors, Nurses, front office staff, maintenance team, etc.
+Your Company's Institutional business has recorded better results during the fifteen month period ended March 31, 2015 as compared to the previous year.
+The focus is to cater to segments like defense, canteens, education, corporate, etc. A new range for the healthcare segment has been launched with specialized footwear to be used in hospitals for Doctors, Nurses, front office staff, maintenance team, etc.

 CUSTOMER CARE INITIATIVES

-Your Company's Export sales in 2013 were Rs.147.1 Million compared to Rs.149.8 Million in 2012.
-Various plans are being explored to improve Export volume of the Company in the future.
+Your Company's export sales for the fifteen month period ended March 31, 2015 were Rs.276.6 Million as compared to Rs.147.1 Million for the twelve month period ended December 31, 2013.
+Various plans are being explored to improve export volume of the Company in the future.

-Your Company has continuously been working to improve human resources competencies and capabilities in the company, which is critical to achieve results as per the plan.
-Major initiatives and interventions to this effect as taken up during the year 2013, are as under:
+Your Company has been continuously working to improve human resources competencies and capabilities in the Company, which is critical to achieve better results.
+Some key initiatives undertaken in this direction during the period under review are summarized below:

 Building up the best team in all functional areas